OBDS-Training/Help/content/en/docs/linux/configuration/bashrc/index.md

 the automatic execution of those commands may have unintended consequences on the running of other programs (e.g., remote desktop applications).

-New accounts on the CCB cluster are created with a initial `~/.bashrc` file.
+New accounts on the CCB cluster are created with a initial copy of `~/.bashrc` file.
 It is common for the file to evolve over time, as many programs suggest additions as part of their installation and setup procedures.

+The `~/.bashrc` file is a hidden file -- its name starts with a `.` (dot) symbol -- so it will only be listed by the `ls` command with the `-a` option.

 In this page, we provide an example that contains elements specific to the WIMM CCB cluster, as well as aliases and optional elements that may not be relevant to